Anomalous minimum and scaling behavior of localization length near an isolated flat band: Transfer matrix calculation

-To calculate the localization length numerically, we use the transfer matrix method \cite{Kramer}.
-It relies on a recursive relationship \be X_{j+1} = d_j X_{j} + e_{j-1} X_{j-1}, \ee with which the transfer matrix $\bm{\tau}_j$ for neighboring unit cells is given by \be
+The transfer matrix method is a convenient way to calculate the localization length in 1D \cite{Kramer}.
+It relies on the following relationship between the values of the wave function on three consecutive lattice sites of the same type: \be X_{j+1} = d_j X_{j} + e_{j-1} X_{j-1}. \ee The transfer matrix $\bm{\tau}_j$ for neighboring unit cells is then defined by \be